Updated: Oct 5, 2021

 January 12th, 2016, the day the NFL died in St. Louis, for the second time.
 At the annual NFL owners’ meetings held in Houston, Texas, the NFL owners held a closed-door meeting where the collective owners voted to strip St. Louis of their second NFL team in less than 30 years.

 At this point, we all know the facts.

-Enos Stanley Kroenke had planned as early as 2010 (possibly sooner) to move the team back to L.A.
+Enos Stanley Kroenke had planned to move the team back to L.An as early as 2010 (possibly sooner).